 Being in jail wasn’t too bad.
 The guards were really nice and came over to talk to me and play music for me on their cell phones.
 After a while we started doing Portuguese/English lessons.
 You learn a lot of words when you’re in trouble with the law in a foreign country.
 I learned more Portuguese in those four days than I did in the first four weeks I was here.

-Chris was busy meanwhile, finding a phone with charge in it and some phone minutes (his phone charge was gone and we hadn’t brought the charger with us), finding internet connection (he had to go to four or five places before he found the only one in town, at the Catholic Mission), and coordinating with Ken in Texas and other people in Luanda.
-Ken had found my new driver’s license and scanned it in and emailed it to Chris, who got it printed out.
+Meanwhile, Chris was busy, finding a phone with charge in it and some phone minutes (his phone charge was gone and we hadn’t brought the charger with us), finding internet connection (he had to go to four or five places before he found the only one in town, at the Catholic Mission), and coordinating with Ken in Texas and other people in Luanda.
+Ken had retrieved my new driver’s license and scanned it in and emailed it to Chris, who got it printed out.
 He brought me some dinner- an MRE and some juice- and said he was going to look for the judge or the police chief, and he’d be back later.

 The sun sets here around 7 pm and when there’s no electricity, there’s nothing to do except lay down and try to sleep.
 Another woman, Vivi, was brought to my cell for a while, but released about an hour later (her husband was abusing her so they put her in jail for “protection”).
 I couldn’t really sleep- all I had was a blanket (from Vivi- she told me she’d come pick it up the next day) and a somewhat dirty sheet, on a concrete floor- so I sat up in the doorway with a lit candle for a while.
 I was still sitting up like that when Chris came in again at 9:30, and said they were releasing me from jail.

 I was out of jail but we had to stay in town for the weekend.
 I was basically detained under house arrest.
 We found one restaurant to get lunches and dinners, but other than that I just stayed at the “hotel” (an empty boarding house, maybe?) we found.
 If I left the hotel, the police followed us around.
 But really, they were pretty nice about it and were just trying to keep an eye out for us, I think.
 We hung out in the city (town, really, it wasn’t that big-maybe five or six main streets) on Saturday and Sunday, and then Monday morning we went to the courthouse.
 We met with the same judge, who took us into to a “tribunal”, a short trial with three judges.
-The other judges didn’t seem to give much of a crap about this whole situation, but for some reason my original judge really had a thing for keeping the case going.
+The other judges didn’t seem to really care at all about this whole situation, but for some reason my original judge really had a thing for keeping the case going.
 Finally, after a couple of hours, I was declared “absolvo” and released.
 I waited a good half hour while some guy on a manual typewriter typed up a copy of my release papers,– and then actually SEWED my court case shut with twine– and then we beat it out of town.
 We never did get to see the waterfalls.

 All in all, it was an interesting weekend.
 I learned a lot of Portuguese.
 I got a close look at the Angolan justice system.
 An even closer look at an Angolan jail.
 And, it was an excellent lesson in reminding me to always keep paper copies of my documents with me.
 It wound up being a very cheap Thanksgiving vacation- when we added it up, we came to about $270 for a five day trip.
 Of course, two of those nights were in the car and two nights were in a very scary “hotel”- I use quotation marks because I can guarantee that unless you’ve been to a third world country, you haven’t seen a place like this.
 But at least along the way we met some really interesting people, and a few people like Amadou and Americano, a police officer who was very helpful.
 And we got to have an adventure.